-Along the same lines, remember that the Tax Code is humongous and you can not be an expert in all Sections.
-Choose the area of tax practice that you enjoy most and are best at and limit your practice to that area.
+Along the same lines, remember that the Tax Code is humongous and you cannot be an expert in all Sections.
+Choose the areas of tax that you enjoy most and are best at and limit your practice to that area.

-3) Don’t be an Ado Annie.
+3) The hardest lesson I have learned, and one I still find difficult to follow, is, in my case, not becoming an “Addo Robert” – especially with friends and loyal clients.
 You must learn to just say “no” to clients.
-Regardless of how much you would sincerely like to help them with matters other than that in which you are educated and experienced, realize your limitations and learn to tell a client “I don’t do that”.
+Regardless of how much you would sincerely like to help them with items and issues, tax-related or otherwise, other than those in which you are educated and experienced, realize your limitations and learn to tell a client “I don’t do that”.

 You should also learn to just say no to accepting a new client.
-If you feel you are already overworked during the tax season, or that the client shows a potential for agita and aggravation, learn how to say that you are not accepting any new clients.
+If you feel you are already overworked during the tax season, or that a client has tax issues you are not trained or experienced in or comfortable with or shows a potential for agita and aggravation, learn how to say that you are not accepting any new clients.

 And lastly learn how to say “no” to a client when they ask you to do something that is “shaky” or “shady” – such as to claim a deduction that you know, or strongly suspect, is not legitimate or appropriate or not to claim income that you know they received.
 It is better to lose the client than to gain the potential problems.

-While I have written these three pieces of advice based on my many years of experience as a tax professional, they are valid regardless of your choice of trade or profession, and each one has many applications.
+While these three pieces of advice have been written for new tax preparers, they are valid regardless of your choice of trade or profession, and each one has many applications.